Last updated

 South Coast accommodation ranges from beachfront motels to boutique B&Bs and country cottages.
 Your choice depends on budget, whether you want beachfront or village atmosphere, and which town suits your style.

-Berry accommodation focuses on country B&Bs, heritage cottages, and boutique stays.
+Options in Berry are more focused on country B&Bs, heritage cottages, and boutique stays.
 Properties range from romantic couple’s retreats to family-friendly cottages, all within or near the village.
-Perfect for those prioritizing dining and village atmosphere.
-See our Berry accommodation guide
+Berry is a perfect base for those prioritizing dining and village atmosphere.

-Gerringong accommodation provides quieter beachside options with excellent value.
+Gerringong provides quieter beachside options with excellent value.
 Properties include beachfront motels, holiday houses, and budget-friendly options – perfect for families and longer stays.
-See our Gerringong accommodation guide.

 Recommended strategy: Base in Kiama for maximum options and walkability, base in Berry for country atmosphere with coastal day trips, or base in Gerringong for peaceful beaches and budget-friendly stays.